-Q: Will my goods be subject to new customs rules, procedures and inspections at the EU or UK border in the future?
+Q: Will my goods be subject to new customs rules, procedures and inspections at the UK or EU border in the future?

 A: The UK left the EU's Single Market and Customs Union after the end of the transition period.
 This means that there are now new customs rules and procedures for both importers and exporters.